MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 1. Provide the required details and select **Save** to create the export.

+### Edit an export

+1. Select the vertical ellipsis for the Export destination you want to edit.

+1. Select **Edit** from the dropdown menu.

+1. Change the values that require update and select **Save**.

 ## View Exports and export details

 After creating export destinations, you'll find them in the list on the Exports page.
 All user roles have access to this page, so they understand what data is shared and its latest status.

 1. Go to **Data** > **Exports**.

-1. For user roles who cannot edit a specific export, the first action on each row will be **View** instead of edit.
+1. For user roles who cannot edit a specific export, the first action on each row is called **View** instead of Edit.
 Select **View** to open a side panel.

 1. This side panel displays the set up of this export.
 You cannot change anything.
 To get back to the Exports page select **Close**.

-## Edit an export

-1. Select the vertical ellipsis for the Export destination you want to edit.

-1. Select **Edit** from the dropdown menu.

-1. Change the values that require update and select **Save**.

 ## Run exports on demand